Post: Win C-Suite Buy-In for Employee Advocacy: Build a Business Case

 - Distraction risk: There is an assumption that asking employees to participate in advocacy competes with core job performance.

 Each objection has a documented, data-backed answer.
 The error most pitches make is waiting to address objections reactively — answering them in the meeting rather than preempting them in the deck.
-McKinsey research on brand and workforce strategy consistently shows that structured programs with content guardrails and training infrastructure outperform unmanaged organic sharing on every measurable brand metric.
+McKinsey research on brand and workforce strategy shows that structured programs with content guardrails and training infrastructure outperform unmanaged organic sharing on every measurable brand metric.
 Put that framing in the executive summary before you walk into the room.

 Jeff’s Take